 NOTE: If your child care subsidy does not pay the full amount that your child care program charges, the provider may ask you to pay the difference between the subsidy payment and their private charges.

-You must submit an Application to the CCIS office to see if you meet the guidelines for the subsidized child care program.
+You must submit an application to the ELRC to see if you meet the guidelines for the subsidized child care program.

 The following are the basic guidelines: